chndlrm/CSS-385-Game-Final/README.md

 After our pitch we had a new member join our team.
 This lessened the load of the work greatly.

-###### Below is a series of builds we presented to the class and our professor demonstrating the progress we made throughout the quarter.
+###### Below is a series of builds we presented to the class demonstrating the progress we made throughout the quarter.

 ## Part 2: Prototypes